SavaMijailovic/battleship/README.md

 ## Download and Install

-Download the application [here](./Battleship.apk) on your Android device and install it by opening the downloaded APK file.
+Download the application [here](https://github.com/SavaMijailovic/battleship/releases) on your Android device and install it by opening the downloaded APK file.

 ## Building and Running

 The application is developed in Kotlin for the Android operating system using IntelliJ IDEA.

-#### Requirements: Java Development Kit (JDK), Android SDK
+#### Requirements: Java Development Kit (JDK), Android SDK, Android 8.0 or higher

 To build, install, and run the application on your machine you can use IDE or command line.
 To install and run, you need to be connected to an Android device via USB or Wi-Fi.